Shane-Bath/PP4-Django-CRM-App/README.md

 <details>
 <summary>User Registration and Authentication</summary>
 Django-Allauth handles user login, registration, and account management.
-I used this method to manage registration and authentication for its ease of integration, flexibility, and support for social authentication.
-In this type of application, the social authentication system is not used, and user access control is completed through the admin panel, which is limited to a superuser.

-Django-Allauth provides a full suite of account management features, including password reset, account email management, and more

 I use the following:
 - User registration form with fields username, email, and password.